Robertstar2000/Project-management-accelerator/readme.md

 This is the core of the planning process.
 Work through each phase sequentially to build a robust project plan.

 1.  **Open a Phase**: Click on a phase header to expand it.
 Phases are locked until the previous phase is marked as complete.
 2.  **Generate Content**: Click the **"Generate Content"** button.
-The AI will use the project's name, discipline, and content from all previous phases to generate the required document for the current phase.
+The AI will use the project's name, discipline, and content from all previous phases to generate the required document.
+All generated content uses professional, discipline-specific terminology and, where applicable, uses real-world names for skills and resources rather than inventing them.
 3.  **Edit & Save**: You can manually edit the AI-generated content in the text area and click **"Save"**.
 4.  **Mark as Complete**: Once you are satisfied with the content, click **"Mark as Complete"**.
 This will finalize the phase and unlock the next one.
-5.  **AI Task Breakdown (Phase 6)**: In the "Develop Detailed Plans (WBS/WRS)" phase, after generating the main content, a special button appears: **"Break Down Tasks with AI"**.
-Clicking this will read your Statement of Work (from Phase 5) and automatically generate a detailed task list, which will populate the Project Tracking view.
+5.  **AI Plan Generation (Phase 7)**: In the "Develop Detailed Plans & Timeline" phase, the AI reads your Statement of Work (SOW) from previous phases and automatically generates a complete project plan.
+This includes a Work Breakdown Structure (WBS), a detailed task list with dates and dependencies, and key project milestones.
+This output directly populates the **Project Tracking** view.

 ### 5. Project Tracking View